-About a month ago, I was graced with the opportunity of interviewing rising Brooklyn hip-hop artist, Dolo The Bandit.
+About a month ago, I was graced with the opportunity of interviewing rising hip-hop artist out of the Bronx, Dolo The Bandit.
 Fresh off the release of his latest album, Target Practice, Dolo and I talked everything from who he is and who he aims to be, to what this album’s about, while taking some detours along the way and speaking on the details of his life that not everyone would know about.

 Check out the full exclusive interview below and make sure to check out Target Practice!

 Bryan: To those who are unfamiliar, who is Dolo The Bandit and where did the name come from?

 Dolo: Dolo derived from hood terms and then became an acronym for DisObeying unlawful Orders.
 The Bandit came about once I identified my character’s role in this music.

 Bryan: How did you first become interested in music?